-User accounts that hold the PIV Applicant role (as set at import) cannot be edited in the Edit Person workflow.
-Instead, you can use Edit PIV Applicant.
+User accounts that hold the PIV Applicant role (as set at import) cannot be edited using the Edit Person screen.
+Instead, you can use the PIV applicant editing screens.
 See section 5.15, Editing PIV applicants for details.

 PIV attributes are visible in View Person and during card issuance and management operations.